domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 The Autobiography of Malcolm X by Alex Haley and Malcolm X
 The Day of the Jackal by Frederick Forsyth
 The Gate of Heavenly Peace by Jonathan Spence
+The Mythical Person-Month by Fred Brooks
 The Plague by Albert Camus
 The Proud Highway by Hunter S. Thompson
 The Serial: A Year in the Life of Marin County by Cyra McFadden
+The Soul of a New Machine by Tracy Kidder
 The Unwritten Laws of Engineering by W.J.
 King (revised by James G. Skakoon) (a related trade edition was published as The Unwritten Laws of Business)
 Why Does the World Exist? by Jim Holt
 You Shall Know Our Velocity! by Dave Eggers